jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ## History of Unix/Linux Editors

   In the previous chapter we continued learning about essential and additional command binaries that can be executed in the shell.
-We learned about meta-characters which help expand our abilities to execute repetative tasks and to simplfy searching and file creation.
+We learned about meta-characters which help expand our abilities to execute repetitive tasks and to simplify searching and file creation.
 The next concept to introduce is __shell scripts__.
 Shell scripts are a combination of all of the above features that can be placed into a single text file and run on demand or as a scheduled task.
-This allows you to have prepared __shell scripts__ that can be copied from system to sysetm allowing administrators to build up a *tool belt* of scripts that help them get common tasks done.
+This allows you to have prepared __shell scripts__ that can be copied from system to system allowing administrators to build up a *tool belt* of scripts that help them get common tasks done.
 With that in mind, we come to the concept of the __editor__.
 In Unix/Linux due to the history and different types of standard in and standard out, there are also different types of editors.
 The two categories are __stream__ editors and __screen editors__.
 Overtime the distinction has blurred but it is safe to think in these two different categories mostly because each group retains artifacts from its development history.

 ### Stream Editors

    The reason we call them __stream editors__ is that at their time of development at the dawn of Unix and the dawn of commercial Unix, the modern day 30 inch screen we have, and even X for that matter, didn't exist.
 So editing was done not via text editors or word processors, but it was done by editing single lines at a time.
 One line would follow another line - hence a *stream*.
 The two main families represented in this category are __emacs__ and __vi__.
 Each of these has evolved a distinct following.
-The __vi editor__ (pronounced *vee-eye*) currently is a Unix Posix standard and the only editor that you will find installed by default on all Unix and Linux distros gaurenteed.
+The __vi editor__ (pronounced *vee-eye*) currently is a Unix Posix standard and the only editor that you will find installed by default on all Unix and Linux distros guaranteed.
 So learning __vi__ gives you the ability create shell scripts on any Unix/Linux system.
 In addition both families have a storied history.

 ### Emacs

  Emacs was originated in 1976 from the AI Labs at MIT, the same place Richard Stallman came from.
 GNU Emacs was released in 1984 and developed entirely by Richard Stallman himself.
-In 1980 James Gosling (father of the Java Language) had created his own Emacs in the spirit of opensource called gmacs, but sold his project to a company who re-licensed it with a propriatery license.
+In 1980 James Gosling (father of the Java Language) had created his own Emacs in the spirit of opensource called gmacs, but sold his project to a company who re-licensed it with a proprietery license.
 Emacs is basically a [Lisp language](https://en.wikipedia.org/wiki/Lisp_\(programming_language\) "Lisp")  interpreter focusing on macros (or key combinations) to make repeatable actions.
 Emacs is a very powerful editor (see the cartoon at the beginning of the chapter) and has plugins for email and other functions to exist entirely inside of emacs.
-In the course of this book we will not be focusing on emacs but that is not because of anu defficency, I recommend you to try it out at least once.
+In the course of this book we will not be focusing on emacs but that is not because of a deficiency, I recommend you to try it out at least once.

 > *In it normal editing mode, GNU Emacs behaves like other text editors and allows the user to insert characters with the corresponding keys and to move the editing point with the arrow keys.
 Escape key sequences or pressing the control key and/or the meta key, alt key or super keys in conjunction with a regular key produces modified keystrokes that invoke functions from the Emacs Lisp environment.
 Commands such as save-buffer and save-buffers-kill-emacs combine multiple modified keystrokes [^80]*.